MarkNijhof/marknijhof.github.com/_posts/ 2010-12-06-good-bye-toto-hello-dorsey.markdown

 <script src="https://gist.github.com/730334.js?file=article.rb"></script>

 A few interesting things here, the famous method_missing is used to enable accessing hash values via non-existing properties.
-F.ex. you can use post.title instead of having to do post[:title] which enhances readability.
+F.ex. you can use post.title instead of having to do post&#91;:title] which enhances readability.
 Also you may notice a file read, I wonder if I can pass in the stream when I parse the article directory.
 I am also thinking about making the way the URL (path method) gets build can be configurable.
 So more room for improvement here as well.

 Now all in all this is not a lot of code for a blog engine now is it?
 Of-course a lot is taken away by using Sinatra, but this just adds lots of flexibility.
 You can follow the progress on Dorsey here: [https://github.com/MarkNijhof/Dorsey](https://github.com/MarkNijhof/Dorsey).